Updated September 2020

 Southbank / Bankside

 On the South Bank chains Giraffe, Pain Quotidien and others will only allow you to dine with your dog on their outside terrace.
 Not many establishments here are sadly dog friendly but the area itself is a nice place for a walk.

 Lower Marsh / The Cut / Blackfriars

 On Lower Marsh, there’s a great choice if one wants a proper coffee: Four Corners Café, Scooter Café, Coleman Coffee Roasters, the Travel Cafe and Balance all allow dogs inside.
 Vaulty Towers (managed by The Vaults theatre company) are also very dog friendly.
 Newly opened boutique hotel Ruby Sofie might allow dogs in the entrance area after breakfast (we’re not quite sure yet!).

 Unfortunately grocery store Greensmith’s does not allow dogs inside which means we barely shop there but they have outdoor tables in the summer; Rivers Remedies is a wonderful ethical store of all things British (from body lotions to washing up liquid) and is dog friendly.
-We very often visit local pub Horse & Stables on Westminster Bridge road, very dog friendly too; here Amber often meets her friend Gia, a beautiful and obedient Alsacian.
+Local pub Horse & Stables on Westminster Bridge road used to be dog friendly too but changed ownership during the summer 2020.

 Around Waterloo, the White Hart and famous Anchor & Hope (on the Cut) are dog friendly, the Duke of Sussex gastro pub by Millenium Green does great food and allows dogs.
 The Young Vic cafe & restaurant allows dogs too, and a lot of the coffee chains on the Cut have outdoor terraces.
 Origins Coffee Roasters behind Blackfriars road do great brunches and fab coffee.